Allen G. Thurman: Personal life

 He was known as the "Old Roman".

-Death
+Death and burial

 Thurman died on December 12, 1895, at his home in Columbus and is buried at Green Lawn Cemetery.

 Legacy

 Following the 2021 United States Capitol attack, Democrats charged that Donald Trump was responsible for the violence and sought to impeach and remove him from office.
 When the articles of impeachment passed the U.S. House of Representatives and reached the Senate, by which Trump already left office, Chuck Schumer of New York cited a resolution by Thurman against Ulysses S. Grant's Secretary of War William W. Belknap as a precedent for convicting Trump.